 Episode 4

-This final episode looks at the impact on the biosphere and the limits to the exploitation of living resources.
-It takes a forward-looking look at humanity's future needs, and reviews some of the theoretical models and institutional frameworks that can help us devise possible solutions to these global challenges, which are detailed in the second major part.
+The final episode explores impacts on the biosphere and the limits of exploiting living resources.
+It looks ahead at future human development needs and reviews theoretical models and institutional frameworks that help define potential solution pathways, detailed in Part II.

 Chapter 6.
-Human metabolism: orders of magnitude and limits of resources derived from living matter
+Human metabolism: orders of magnitude and limits of living resources

 - 6.1 Biosphere